 Each student participating on a team should choose his or her team members carefully.
-All team members will suffer the consequences of any disciplinary action taken by the Intramural Office and Recreational Services against that team for violation of the Intramural rules.
+All team members will suffer the consequences of any disciplinary action taken by the Intramurals office and Recreational Services against that team for violation of the Intramurals rules.

 A team captain is responsible for actions by an individual member of the team or for spectators directly related to the team.
 The conduct of the players and spectators before and after the game is just as important as the conduct during the game.
 An organization will be held responsible for its conduct at these times as well as during the game.

 Georgia State University and Recreational Services will not tolerate any hazing by its students and teams.
 If any participant or team is found in violation of the Georgia State University Hazing Policy, they will be immediately reported to the Dean of Students office and will be suspended from Intramurals.